-Medical Malpractice Lawsuit Video
+Medical Malpractice Video

 How Long Do I Have to Bring a Medical Malpractice Claim

-There is no easy answer to this question because it depends on several factors, such as where the negligence occurred.
+There is no easy answer to this question because it depends on many factors, such as where the negligence occurred.
 For example, if a malpractice case occurs in Florida, a two year statute of limitations applies.
-This means the lawsuit must be filed within two years from the time the patient, family member, or guardian knew or should have known the injury was caused by a medical error.
+This means the lawsuit must be filed within two years from the time the patient, family member, or guardian knew or should have known the injury was caused by a medical mistake.